vdhamer/Photo-Club-Hub/.github/README.md

 The app uses a [Swift-style MVVM](https://www.hackingwithswift.com/books/ios-swiftui/introducing-mvvm-into-your-swiftui-project) design.
 The model's data is fetched and updated via the internet, and is cached in a local database (Apple's CoreData framework).

+The use of an MVVM architecture implies that the model data is stored in structs (and in database tables) rather than in classes.

 ### The Data Model

-The use of an MVVM architecture imples that model data is stored in structs (and in database tables) rather than in classes.
-Here is a quick tour of the 3 central concepts or tables.
-The amount of tables will grow in the future.
+Here is a quick tour of the 3 central concepts or tables or struct types.
+The amount of tables will increase a bit in the future.
+Note that, in relational database jargon, the tables are highly "normalized", implying minimal data redundancy.

 [![Product schema][product-schema]](https://github.com/vdhamer/PhotoClubWaalre/blob/main/Assets.xcassets/images/Schema.imageset/Schema.png)